Tommy Lyons: Club

 Lyons's playing career with Dublin GAA club Kilmacud Crokes ended early due to a persistent knee injury.
 A screw had to be placed within the knee at one point, which hindered his running ability.
 Lyons managed Kilmacud Crokes to an All-Ireland Club SFC on Saint Patrick's Day, 1995.
 He also spent time as chairman of Crokes, until 2007.

 1997–1999: Offaly

 Lyons was announced as senior Offaly county football team manager in late 1996.
-In his first year in charge, the team won a Leinster Senior Football Championship, defeating then All-Ireland Senior Football Championship (SFC) title holder Meath in the final.
+In his first year in charge, in 1997, the team won a Leinster Senior Football Championship, defeating then All-Ireland Senior Football Championship (SFC) title holders Meath in the final.
 Mayo defeated Offaly in the next game, that year's All-Ireland SFC semi-final.
-Offaly followed this championship run with a National Football League title.
-They were beaten early in both 1998 and 1999 Leinster SFCs and, following this, Lyons and Offaly parted ways.
+Offaly followed this championship run with a National Football League title in 1998.
+They were beaten early in both the 1998 and 1999 Leinster SFCs.
+Following this, Lyons and Offaly parted ways.
 Lyons was reported to have "retired" as Offaly manager.
 Lyons returned to his position as an analyst on The Sunday Game.